 Day 5: Hilo and the Wailuku River

 The following morning drive south one hour to the beautiful coastal town of Hilo and start your day with breakfast at Ken’s Pancake House, an old American-style diner complete with window booths and smiling local waitresses that respond best when being called “auntie” as per local customs of respect.
 Afterward, head downtown to take a stroll along the many shops, galleries and boutiques and/or visit the Tsunami Museum.
 If it’s market day (Wednesday or Saturday) stop at the Farmers Market to see how shopping is done local style.
 Pick up some souvenirs or some fresh fruit and bento’s for lunch later in the day.
 Got a sweet tooth?
 You can also head over to Two Ladies kitchen (274 Kilauea Ave) for some fresh mochi, a Japanese delicacy in the islands which will leave you craving more.
 After you’ve had your fill of exploring downtown, head out to eat the lunch you’ve picked up on Coconut Island or at one the beaches in the majestic Keaukaha area.
-We recommend four miles or Richardsons, both for the views of Hilo Bay and the great swimming (all beaches in Hilo).
+We recommend Carlsmith Beach Park (Four Mile to the locals) or Richardson’s, both for the views of Hilo Bay and the great swimming (all beaches in Hilo).

 When you’re finished with lunch head up to Rainbow Falls for a couple of photos and then continue up Kaumana Drive past Hilo Hospital to the Boiling Pots.